 For group/community heating schemes and combined heat and power, see Appendix C. A heating system supplying more than one dwelling should be regarded as a group scheme.
-This includes schemes for blocks of flats in addition to extended district schemes.
+This includes schemes for blocks of flats where the heat source is located within the boundaries of the site.
+If the heat source is located outside the boundaries of the site, the heating system should be regarded as district heating.